edemko/learn-osdev/README.md

 Use `si` to step a single instruction.
 If you're about to call in interrupt routine, you can set a breakpoint for after it returns then continue.
 If a value in a register is unexpected, it can be overwritten with e.g. `set $si = 0x714`.

+### Something Weird

+So, I've read in a couple places that the machine code `eb XX` is a relative jump.
+However, in gdb+qemu, in real mode, this appears to be an absolute jump.
+I have no idea what's going on, really.
+Also, there's some weird behavior in gdb+qemu after I send SIGINT while the processor is halted: the interrupt puts the ip at the next instruction, but step-instruction just hangs until another sigint, at which point the instruction (a jump in all test cases so far) seems not to have been executed.